Eddie Lawson: Biography

 Born in Upland, California, Lawson began his motorcycle racing career in the Southern California dirt track circuit.
+When he was young, Lawson also drove karts, which he "loved … maybe more than racing bikes", but he ultimately pursued a career on motorcycles as his father and grandfather had raced them.
 When it became increasingly difficult to find machinery able to compete with the dominant Harley-Davidsons, he switched his attention to road racing.
 In 1979, Lawson finished the season second behind Freddie Spencer in the AMA 250cc road racing National Championship.
 Afterwards, he was offered a ride with the Kawasaki Superbike team and won the AMA Superbike Series in 1981 and 1982.
 He also won the AMA 250cc road racing National Championship in 1980 and 1981 for Kawasaki.